nzilbb/labbcat-server/README.md

 The 'classic' [legacy code](https://sourceforge.net/projects/labbcat/) is in the process of being deprecated and replaced by the code in this repository.

-There currently two components here:
+There currently three components here:
 - servlet implementations, which are implemented in Java and packaged into *nzilbb.labbcat.server.jar* which is included as a library in the 'classic' distribution. (eventually, the war build will be included here, at which point the entire legacy repository will be deprecated)
 - parts of the user-interface, which are implemented as components of an Angular app, which currently replace certain pages in the 'classic' codebase. (eventually, the entire user interface will be replaced by the Angular app)
+- In-situ wiki-style corpus documentation system with WYSIWYG editor, including embedding of utterances from search results, called 'wysiwiki'

 ## Servlets